Machine and Deep Learning on Ada

 Recommended Modules

-If you’re just starting out in Machine Learning, we would recommend looking at deep-learning-packages3 first.
+If you’re just starting out in Machine Learning, we would recommend looking at Python/3.12.3-GCCcore-13.3.0-deep-learning-cpu first.
 This package has been specifically built to accomodate the majority of our users.
 This package will load a variety of the popular ML modules and their dependancies.

 The following list highlights the popular modules and which packages they can be found within.
 If there is no package currently available we have suggested a compatible Python version or the command to load the module.
 We plan to develop more packages in the future for our users.
 A CPU focused package is currently in development.